Sharp forms and quantitative stability for general weighted discrete $p$-Hardy inequalities: Introduction

 \section{Introduction}

-More than a hundred years ago, G. H. Hardy received a letter \cite{landau1921letter} by E. Landau dated 21 June 1921, containing a proof of the following result: let $1<p<\infty$, then for all non-negative real-valued sequences $\{a_n\}_{n=1}^{\infty}$, we have
+More than a hundred years ago, G. H. Hardy received a letter \cite{landau1921letter} from E. Landau dated 21 June 1921, containing a proof of the following result: let $1<p<\infty$, then for all non-negative real-valued sequences $\{a_n\}_{n=1}^{\infty}$, we have

 where the constant $\left(\frac{p-1}{p}\right)^p$ is sharp and equality holds if and only if $a_{n}=0$ for all $n$.
 Nowadays a more modern and equivalent form of (\ref{p-discrete hardy}) is used in terms of compactly supported sequences: let $1<p<\infty$ and $\mathbb{N}_0:=\{0, 1, 2, 3, \ldots\}$, then for all $u\in C_{c}(\mathbb{N}_0)$, we have